 Acquisition of general, transferable skills is an important part of the teaching and learning at Meriden.
 Such skills provide a vehicle for learning and facilitate effective interaction and relationships within the learning environment.
 These skills encompass the areas of communication, thinking and reflection, research and problem solving, and personal and interpersonal capacities.
 Skills are applied across learning and social experiences, providing a consistent and developmental approach during the primary school years.

 Students learn at varying rates, in different ways and have diverse educational needs.
 For optimal learning, it is important for students’ educational experiences to be pitched appropriately.
-Teachers plan appropriately for differentiated instruction and students work at levels appropriate to their needs, often within class or grade groups.
-Students may work at grade, modified or extension levels.
-Our Learning Enrichment and Learning Support staff provide general oversight of differentiation, ensuring our students are catered for appropriately.
+All teachers plan appropriately for differentiated instruction and students work at levels appropriate to their needs, usually within class or grade groups.
+Our Learning Enrichment and Learning Support staff assist with differentiation, ensuring our students are catered for appropriately.

 Looking Beyond Ourselves